Harsh-2002/Sona/README.md

 - Run `sona install` to install dependencies
 - Manual install: Dependencies must be installed using `sona install`

+**"xz utility not found" or "failed to extract FFmpeg archive"**
+- Install xz-utils: `sudo apt-get install xz-utils` (Ubuntu/Debian) or `sudo yum install xz` (CentOS/RHEL)
+- This is required for extracting FFmpeg archives on some Linux distributions

 **"Permission denied"**
 - Run installer with `sudo ./install.sh`
 - For uninstall: `sudo ./install.sh --uninstall`